vcflib/bio-vcf/README.md

 ## Trouble shooting

+Note that Ruby 2.x is required for Bio-vcf.
+JRuby works, but only in single threaded mode (for now).

 The multi-threading creates temporary files using the system TMPDIR.
 This behaviour can be overridden by setting the environment variable.
 Also, for genome-wide sequencing it may be useful to increase